 * Also in Gen I, the glitch Pokémon other than Missingno. and 'M. You usually have to go out of your way to encounter them, especially in Yellow.
 But the harder you have to look, the more damage they do.
 Missingno. and M rarely do anything worse than mess with your Hall of Fame; other glitched Pokémon and trainers can screw up your party, destroy your savegame, or even ''render the entire cartridge unusable''. [[http://lparchive.org/Pokemon-Blue/Update%2001/ Demons in all their glitchy glory here.]]

-* You have to buy a drink to get past the guards.
+* You have to buy a drink to get past the guards on all sides of Saffron City.
 If you defeat all the trainers up to that point and then spend or blackout to lose all your money, there is no way to enter Saffron City.
 The only possible loophole is to trade with another game that has a Pokemon with the move Payday.
 This is corrected in ''[=FireRed=]'' and ''[=LeafGreen=]'' by having the guards respond to the key item Tea, instead of a regular item you have to buy.
-However, the change in the remakes is more due to the fact that items can be traded to other players in those games, as Trainers can be challenged to a rematch in them.
+However, you could already get more money by challenging trainers to rematchs--the change was more to prevent SequenceBreaking by trading an item into your game, as you can't have Pokemon hold key items.